Georgia Home Insurance: Average Costs & Coverage Guide 2026

 What Does Home Insurance Cost in Georgia?

 Georgia homeowners have felt significant premium pressure in recent years.
-Rates have climbed 39.7% cumulatively over the past five years (2021–2026), outpacing income growth and catching many households off guard.
-The 2025 increase alone came in at 8.6% — well above the national rate of 5.6% that same year.
+Rates have climbed roughly 36% to 40% cumulatively since 2019 to 2021, outpacing income growth and catching many households off guard.
+The 2025 increase came in at 8.6% to 12%, well above the national rate of 5.6% to 6%.
+For context on national trends, see our home insurance rate increase breakdown.

 Average Rates by Coverage Level